 How to View Your LinkedIn Connections

 Log in to LinkedIn.
-From the top navigation bar, roll your mouse over the Contacts link and then click the My Connections link that appears.
+From the top navigation bar, hover your mouse over the Network link and then click the Contacts link that appears.

-This brings up a list of your current connections on the My Connections page.
-You can scroll through the list or roll your mouse over the ABC link and then click the letter of the alphabet (located below the ABC link and above the list) to go straight to that section of your Connections list.
+This brings up a list of your current connections on the Contacts page.
+You can scroll through the list or hover your mouse over the Sort By link and then click the Last Name option (located below the tiled bar of potential contacts) to sort the list of connections in an alphabetical order.

-Use the search box and drop-down lists on the left side of the screen to filter your list of connections.
+Use the search box and drop-down arrow next to the Filter By link in the middle of the screen to filter your list of connections.

-The drop-down lists contain options only for your first-degree contacts.
+The drop-down lists contain options only for your first-degree connections.

-Suppose you’re looking for Internet professionals.
-You simply expand the Industry filter by clicking the triangle next to Industry and then clicking Internet.
+After clicking the Advanced link at the top of the page, you simply expand the Industry filter by clicking the triangle next to Industry and then clicking Internet.
 LinkedIn can show you who in your network matches that request!
-If you’re looking for an option in any of these filter lists (like Austin, TX as a location) that don’t appear on the filter list, none of your first-level connections have that option defined in their profiles.
-(In this case, it would mean that none of your first-level connections reside in Austin.)
+If you’re looking for an option in any of these filter lists that doesn’t appear on the filter list, none of your first-degree connections have that option defined in their profiles.

-Scroll down this page to the Regional Access and the Industry Access sections to see a breakdown of where the folks in your network are located and what they do.
+Expand the Locations filter to see a breakdown of where the folks in your network are located.

-LinkedIn shows you the percentage breakdown of which regions are the most popular in your network and which industries are represented in your extended network.
+LinkedIn shows you the numerical breakdown of which regions are the most popular in your network.

-Click any of the top five regions or industries on this page, and LinkedIn automatically performs a search of your network with that criteria.
-So, to see your first-degree contacts who live in the greater New York City area, click the Greater New York City Area link in the Regional Access list.
+Click any region on this list, and LinkedIn automatically performs a search of your network with that criteria.
+So, to see your first-degree connections who live in the greater New York City area, click the Greater New York City Area link in the Locations list.